 Shaky Knees Music Festival

-The Shaky Knees Music Festival (May) in Atlanta's Central Park features musicians like Tame Impala, Beck, Cage the Elephant, Incubus and many more.
+The Shaky Knees Music Festival in May in Atlanta's Central Park features musicians like The Black Keys, Smashing Pumpkins, The Strokes, Joan Jett & the Blackhearts and many more.

 Atlanta Jazz Festival